 Other nutrients for healthy hair

-The hair follicle and root are fed by a nutrient-rich blood supply.
-Iron is essential for healthy blood and a deficiency in iron can disrupt the blood supply to hair follicles and impact hair growth.
+The hair follicle and roots of hair are fed by a nutrient-rich blood supply.
+Iron is essential for healthy blood flow, and a deficiency in iron can disrupt the blood supply to hair follicles and impact hair growth.
 Iron deficiency is a little known but common cause of hair loss.
 Learn more in 'Why is Iron so important, particularly for women?'.

-The fat-soluble Vitamin A is needed to make sebum, an oily substance created by the sebaceous glands near the root of each hair.
-It provides a natural conditioner for a healthy scalp.
-A lack of sebum can lead to a dry and itchy scalp.
+The fat-soluble Vitamin A is needed to make 'sebum', an oily substance created by the sebaceous glands near the root of each strand of hair.
+Sebum provides a natural conditioner for a healthy scalp and a lack of sebum can lead to a dry and itchy scalp.

-Vitamin E helps protect cells from damage, so may provide protection to hair from the negative impact of strong sunlight, pollution, smoke and chemicals in many hair care products.
-Vitamin E may help prevent scalp dryness.
+Vitamin E helps protect our body's cells from damage, so it can provide protection to our hair against the negative impact of strong sunlight, pollution, smoke and chemicals in many hair care products.
+Vitamin E may also help prevent scalp dryness.

-Keeping well hydrated can also be beneficial for your hair health.
+Keeping well hydrated is also beneficial for your hair health.
 Drinking enough water to maintain hydration has many benefits, including increasing blood circulation.
 As hair receives nutrients through the blood supplied to the hair follicles, drinking the recommended six to eight glasses of water a day is a positive step for healthy hair.
 You can also consider topical treatments to help your hair and support growth, including VEGAMOUR’s GRO collection.